WE'VE GOT ANSWERS!

 No, we are a completely indoor facility.
 You don't have to worry about your dog getting loose outdoors and running off.
 You don't have to worry about your dog being out in the heat, cold, rain or snow.
 This provides the highest safety and comfort for your dog.

 Our facility is completely air-conditioned and heated for everyone's comfort.
 We have medical grade air purifiers in place for germ and odor-free air quality.
 We use only non-toxic products to clean and disinfect our facility.
 Our play areas are like indoor dog parks.
 Dogs relieve themselves by scent in certain areas of the "park" and it is cleaned and sanitized immediately by staff with commercial floor machines.
 The dogs know the rules are different at Camp.
 They will remember to go outside at home!

 DO YOU ACCEPT ALL BREEDS AT CAMP RUFF IT?

 No, we currently do not accept the following breeds or mixes: Pit Bulls, Mastiffs, Akita, Rottweiler and Wolf Hybrids.
 We realize the many of the bully breeds can be friendly and social and that any dog can become aggressive.
 However, for insurance purposes we do not accept these dogs at our facility.

 HOW LONG DOES IT TAKE BEFORE MY DOG FEELS COMFORTABLE AT CAMP?

 Some dogs fit right in on the first day.
-Others may take up to 5 visits before they feel comfortable and start making friends.
+Others may take more visits before they feel comfortable and start making friends.
 It is our experience that most dogs will be pulling you through the door.
 They love it that much!